10 Things to Do in Barcelona in November

 Castanyada| ©Ajuntament d'Esplugues

-At the beginning of November roasted chestnuts arrive in Barcelona.
-The tradition of eating roasted chestnuts comes from years ago.
-To cope with the nightly masses of eating them on All Saints' Eve it was necessary to eat something hot.
-Although now the vigils are only held in the villages, roasting and eating chestnuts has been maintained, being the Castanyada a very important and traditional event in Catalan culture.
+Roasted chestnuts arrive in Barcelona in early November.
+The tradition of eating roasted chestnuts dates back many years.
+To get through the late-night masses on All Saints’ Eve, people needed something warm to eat.
+Although these vigils are now only held in villages, roasting and eating chestnuts has persisted, making the Castanyada a significant and traditional event in Catalan culture.

-In addition to chestnuts, other roasted products are eaten, such as sweet potatoes, and some pastries that are also part of the Catalan tradition: panellets.
-These are made with almond dough and covered with pine nuts.
-They are usually accompanied by candied fruit and a glass of Moscatel, a sweet wine.
+In addition to chestnuts, other roasted foods are eaten, such as sweet potatoes, and small pastries that are also part of Catalan tradition: panellets.
+These are made with almond paste and coated with pine nuts.
+They are usually served with candied fruit and a glass of Moscatel, a sweet wine.

-Would you like to try more specialties of Catalan gastronomy?
-Then don't hesitate to book a private gastronomic tour of Barcelona where you will taste a dozen delicacies, with vegetarian or dietary options if required.
+Would you like to try more Catalan culinary specialties?
+Then don’t hesitate to book a private food tour of Barcelona where you’ll sample a dozen delicacies, with vegetarian or dietary options available upon request.
 Delicious!

-• Recommended if: you need to warm up or simply taste the flavor of the Catalan tradition.
+• Recommended if: you need to warm up or simply want to experience the flavors of Catalan tradition

-7. Take advantage of the Black Friday discounts for cultural activities
+7. Take advantage of Black Friday discounts to enjoy cultural activities

 L'Auditori| ©Francis Lenn